vlngf/OilMetagenomesDB/documentation/samples/README.md

 ## sampling_date

 - Year of sampling of (sub-)sample for DNA analysis in YYYY format
-- Missing value: `NA`
+- Missing value: `None`

 > ⚠️ [MIxS v5](https://gensc.org/mixs/) compliant field

 ## archive

-- In most cases should correspond to the `archive` of the publication in the corresponding sample metadata table!
+- In most cases should correspond to the `archive` of the publication in the corresponding libraries metadata table!
 - The archive the library's data is stored on.
   - Should be an established long-term stable archive.
   - Generally set up academic institutions e.g. EBI or Universities (rather than